City Clerk -Rosa G. Acosta

 Tel: (510) 724-8928 - Fax: (510) 724-9826

-The City Clerk is an appointed officer of the City and is responsible for:
+The City Clerk is an appointed officer of the City and is responsible to:

-- conducting City elections in compliance with the election laws of California;
+- Serve as the Election Official, and conducting City elections in compliance with the election laws of California;

-- maximizing public access to municipal government and is the official custodian of the records of the City;
+- Respond to Public Records requests and maximize public access to municipal government, as the official custodian and records manager of the City;

-- maintains a depository of contracts, agreements, and official Council/Agency actions; and insures the timely availability of these records to the Council/Agency, public, other agencies and staff;
+- Maintain a depository of contracts, agreements, and official Council actions; and insures the timely availability of these records to the City Council, public, other agencies and staff;

 - administer liability claims